prashn64/focus-repro-wormhole/README.md

 #### Steps

 1. Open Chrome on iOS.
+2. Open http://prashn64.github.io/focus-repro-wormhole/ or your local server
-2. Click on the input
+3. Click on the input
-3. Type a character
+4. Type a character
-4. Refocus and type a few more characters
+5. Refocus and type a few more characters
-5. Delete your query all the way
+6. Delete your query all the way

 Expected: Focus retains on input